 One click should be enough to take you to the Zoning tab.
 Check the title at the top of the fields list and the symbol to the right, to make sure.

 On the right side of the screen, you should see the full list of the fields you have already added to the system in the Fields tab.

 To find a particular field you want, either scroll down the list or enter the name/coordinates in the search bar.

 Scrolling is easy: click and drag the scrollbar to the right, or simply roll the mouse wheel while hovering over the list.

 You start with the natural view of your field.
 Let’s see how to break it into zones step-by-step.

-- Select the vegetation index.
-Four are currently available: NDVI, NDRE, MSAVI, and ReCl.
+- Select the spectral index.
+Five are currently available: NDVI, NDRE, MSAVI, ReCl, and NDMI.

 You always know which vegetation index has been selected by looking at the Vegetation Index bar.